 Our programme of lectures runs from September to April each year.
-Meetings are held on the second Wednesday of each month at the Chantry Chapel on Wakefield Bridge starting at 7.30 pm.
+Meetings are held on the second Wednesday of each month at present in the Old Restaurant in Wakefield Town Hall starting at 7.30 pm.
 Talks include subjects of local and regional interest, encompassing historical and archaeological matters.

 Non-members are very welcome at a charge of £2.

 During the summer, excursions to places of historical interest are run in conjunction with Wakefield Civic Society.
 Some are full day excursions, some are part day or evening.
 Costs vary according to coach hire and entrance costs.
 Members are welcome to bring guests.

 Activities such as extra talks, courses and guided walks are sometimes organised by members of the Society.
 Events either in Wakefield or further afield which are hosted by other societies and groups may be of interest.